 All latest stories

-The Council reached a political agreement on the fishing opportunities in the Baltic Sea for 2017.
-Ministers also exchanged views on the annual consultations between the EU and Norway in the framework of their bilateral fisheries agreement.
+The Council reached a political agreement on fishing opportunities in the Baltic Sea for 2019.
+Ministers also exchanged views on the position to be taken by the EU at the annual consultations with Norway in the framework of their bilateral fisheries agreement.

 Today the Commission has proposed Total Allowable Catches (TAC) for a number of species for 2019 and 2020, in an effort to restore deep-sea fish stocks in the North-East Atlantic.
 Based on scientific advice, these new measures will enable stocks to gradually rebuild to sustainable levels.

 The European Commission is proposing to end seasonal clock changes in Europe in 2019, giving Member States the freedom to decide once and for all whether they want to permanently apply summer- or wintertime.

 Aimed at promoting healthy eating habits among children, the EU school scheme includes the distribution of fruit, vegetables and milk products, as well as dedicated educational programmes to teach pupils about the importance of good nutrition and to explain how food is produced.